Healthy Homes Assessment Boulcott

 Boulcott Moisture Ingress & Drainage

-Protecting your rental property from the effects of moisture isn’t just a matter of what’s inside the building it’s also about the outside.
-You must ensure there is somewhere for surface or ground water and prevent it from getting into the building.
-When it comes to moisture and damp it’s frequently not apparent that it can become a big problem that can cause the property to suffer and harming the tenant’s health.
+Making sure your rental property is protected from the effects of moisture isn’t just a matter of the inside of the building; you have to make sure there is somewhere for surface and underground water to flow and also stop it from getting into the building.
+When it is about damp and water, it’s often what you don’t see that could become a major issue and cause damages to your investment and affecting your tenant’s well-being.

-Rental properties must be equipped with effective drainage to eliminate storm water, surface water, and ground water.
-This includes the proper outfall or runoff.
-Making sure the water has a place to go and that it can’t linger underneath the structures is an crucial aspect of making sure your property is dry.
+Rental properties must have efficient drainage for the removal of rainwater, storm water, and ground water, which includes the proper outfall or runoff.
+Making sure the water has a location to go and that it isn’t allowed to remain beneath buildings is a vital aspect of maintaining your property’s dry.

-Alongside a drainage system to prevent the ingress of moisture, if your rental has an enclosed gap between the floor and ground, a ground moisture barrier must be constructed if it is reasonably practicable to do so.
+In addition to a drainage system to avoid the ingress of moisture, if your property has an enclosed space between your flooring and surface, a ground moisture barrier should be put in place if it is reasonably practicable to do so.

-Ground moisture barriers are typically made of polythene and is laid on top of the ground, in order to block any moisture in the ground from getting into the structure.
-It also helps in preventing moisture damage to the underfloor insulation.
+Ground moisture barriers are typically a sheet of polythene that is placed over the ground to prevent any moisture from the ground from getting into the home.
+It also helps prevent from causing damage to the flooring insulation.

 moisture ingress and drainage inspection